- Related Products

 The M-2000 line of spectroscopic ellipsometers is engineered to meet the diverse demands of thin film characterisation.
 An advanced optical design, wide spectral range, and fast data acquisition combine in an extremely powerful and versatile tool.

-M-2000 delivers both speed and accuracy.
+The M-2000 delivers both speed and accuracy.
 J A Woollam’s patented RCE technology combines Rotating Compensator Ellipsometry with high-speed CCD detection to collect the entire spectrum (hundreds of wavelengths) in a fraction of a second with a wide array of configurations.

-M-2000 is the first ellipsometer to truly excel at everything from in-situ monitoring and process control to large-area uniformity mapping and general purpose thin film characterisation.
+The M-2000 is the first ellipsometer to truly excel at everything from in-situ monitoring and process control to large-area uniformity mapping and general purpose thin film characterisation.
 No other ellipsometer technology acquires a full spectrum faster.

 - Wide Spectral Range

 - Collect over 700 wavelengths from the ultraviolet to the near infrared – all simultaneously